MarcosPaul0/MarcosPaul0/README.md

     I am aspiring to fullstack but with an initial focus on frontend, eager to enter the job market! 👨‍💻
   </p>
   <p>
     A curiosity about me is that I love playing video games.
 My favorite game?
-Bioshock Infinite. 🎮
+Outher Wilds. 🎮
   </p>
 </div>
 <hr>